 The story of the life and career of the legendary rhythm and blues musician Ray Charles, from his humble beginnings in the South, where he went blind at age seven, to his meteoric rise to stardom during the 1950s and 1960s.

-In the mid-80s, three women (each with an attorney) arrive at the office of New York entertainment manager, Morris Levy.
-One is an L.A. singer, formerly of the Platters; one is a petty thief from Philly; one teaches school in a small Georgia town.
+In the mid-1980s, three women (each with an attorney) arrive at the office of New York entertainment manager Morris Levy.
+One is a singer from Los Angeles, formerly of the Platters; one is a petty thief from Philadelphia; one teaches high school in a small Georgia town.
 Each claims to be the widow of long-dead doo-wop singer-songwriter Frankie Lyman, and each wants years of royalties due to his estate, money Levy has never shared.
 During an ensuing civil trial, flashbacks tell the story of each one's life with Lyman, a boyish, high-pitched, dynamic performer, lost to heroin.
-Slowly, the three wives establish their own bond.
+Slowly, the three widows come together and establish their own bond.
 Written by

 Elizabeth Waters testified in court that she first met Frankie in 1961, but in the flashback to their first meeting, the music playing on the department store stereo is "Walk On The Wild Side", not released in 1962.
 See more »